Python Walkthrough

 Plotting the Intensity

-Here’s a demonstration of this method in action, plotting the specific intensity across the H\(\alpha\) line profile for ten different values of the emergence direction cosine \(\mu=0.1,0.2,\ldots,1.0\).
+Here’s a demonstration of this method in action, plotting the specific intensity across the H\(\alpha\) line profile for ten different values of the angle parameter \(\mu=0.1,0.2,\ldots,1.0\).

 [7]: